growilabs/growi-docs/docs/en/dev/plugin/architecture.md

 ## Entry Point

-When GROWI detects[^detect] plug-in packages, first parses [metadata](./metadata.md) of each plugins, and then GROWI collects and stores methods that serve as the entry point for client side and server side.
+When GROWI detects[^detect] plug-in packages, it parses [metadata](./metadata.md) of each plugins, and then collects and stores methods that serve as the entry point for client side and server side.

 [^detect]: The detection timing for the client side is when the client is built by webpack and for the server side is when the server starts.